robmarkcole/robins-hassio-config/README.md

         value_template: "{{states.camera.local_file.attributes.file_path}}"
 ```

-I then use an automation triggered by the state change of the tempplate sensor to send me the new image as a Pushbullet notification:
+I use an automation triggered by the state change of the template sensor to send me the new image as a Pushbullet notification:

 ```yaml
 - action: